manuelmusngi/derivatives_models_for_options/README.md

 - [close-to-close.cpp](https://github.com/manuelmusngi/derivatives-modeling/blob/main/realized-volatility-models/close-to-close.cpp)

 #### garman-klass
 The Garman-Klass volatility formula is a widely-used measure of the volatility or risk of a security.
 It is specifically designed for financial markets where the opening, closing, high, and low prices of a security are available.
-The formula provides an estimate of the annualized volatility of returns, assuming constant volatility during the trading day
+The formula provides an estimate of the annualized volatility of returns, assuming constant volatility during the trading day.
 - [garman-klass.cpp](https://github.com/manuelmusngi/derivatives-modeling/blob/main/realized-volatility-models/garman-klass.cpp)

 #### parkinson